Aayu-shh/Expense-Tracker-App/README.md

 # Expense-Tracker-App

-This is a Fullstack Expense Tracker App that allows you to track your expenses and manage your finances.
+This is a Backend Expense Tracker App that allows you to track your expenses and manage your finances.

 ## Features
 - Add expenses with amount, description, and type.